 Busiest single-site ED in Detroit

 The best way to learn is by seeing patients and managing pathology

-We see equal or more trauma than the other programs in the city.
+We see equal or more trauma than the other program in the city.
 EMS does not divert adult or pediatric trauma from our hospital for any reason.
-There is no burn ward at St John (currently), which is part of the reason we are not a Level I. After stabilization, major burns are transferred.
+There is no burn ward at St John, so after stabilization major burns are transferred.

 No orthopedic residency program at St. John

 ER physicians reduce all necessary dislocations and fractures

 Procedural sedation in the ED

 ER physicians can utilize multiple sedatives for procedures and will gain that much more experience in procedural sedation and airway management